 The Internal Revenue Service has determined that CaringBridge is exempt from federal income tax under Section 501(c)(3) of the U.S. Internal Revenue Code.
 It is also exempt from state income tax.
 However, any unrelated business income may be subject to taxation.
+There was no unrelated business income tax recorded for the year ended December 31, 2017.
 For the year ended December 31, 2016, the Organization has recorded unrelated business income tax of \$2,877, which is included in management and general expense on the statement of activities, as a result of revenue generated from arrangements for which the Organization has deemed to be unrelated business activities.
-There was no unrelated business income tax recorded for the year ended December 31, 2015.

 The Organization follows the accounting standards for contingencies in evaluating uncertain tax positions.
 This guidance prescribes recognition threshold principles for the financial statement recognition of tax positions taken or expected to be taken on a tax return that are not certain to be realized.
-No liability has been recognized by the Organization for uncertain tax positions as of December, 2016 and 2015.
+No liability has been recognized by the Organization for uncertain tax positions as of December 31, 2017 and 2016.
 The Organization's tax returns are subject to review and examination by federal and state authorities.
-Any interest and penalties would be included in income tax expense on the statements of activities.